 Latest TRP Ratings: Sony Tops The TRP Chart; Khatron Ke Khiladi, TKSS, Naagin 3 Are Top Three Shows!

 The latest TRP/BARC ratings for week 2 (January 5 - January 11, 2019), are out.
 Surprisingly, the weekend shows are ruling the TRP chart.
-Khatron Ke Khiladi 9 has got massive opening and has occupied the top slot.
+Khatron Ke Khiladi 9 has got a massive opening and has occupied the top slot.
 The Kapil Sharma Show, Naagin 3 and Super Dancer 3 are at second, third and fourth places, respectively.
 Sony TV tops the TRP chart, thanks to The Kapil Sharma Show and Super Dancer.
 Yeh Hai Mohabbatein and Ishqbaaz are still struggling to return to the TRP chart.

-Among channels Sony TV has occupied the first place.
+Among channels, Sony TV has occupied the first place.
 While Star Plus has managed to occupy the second spot, Colors TV and Zee TV have retained their third and fourth places, respectively.

 Top 4 Shows

-Khatron Ke Khiladi 9 has got bumper opening.
+Khatron Ke Khiladi 9 has got a bumper opening.
 The show has grabbed the first spot with 4.4 TRP ratings.
 The Kapil Sharma Show and Naagin 3 have occupied the second and third places.
-Both the shows have managed to get 4.1 ratings, respectively.
+Both the shows have managed to get 4.1 ratings.
 Super Dancer 3 (auditions) has dropped down to the fourth place with 3.4 TRP ratings.

 Kumkum Bhagya & Kundali Bhagya

-Both Zee TV's shows Kundali Bhagya and Kumkum Bhagya have dropped down to 5th and 10th places.
+Both Zee TV shows, Kundali Bhagya and Kumkum Bhagya have dropped down to 5th and 10th places.
 The shows have managed to get 3.0 and 2.6 ratings, respectively.

 Yeh Rishta Kya Kehlata Hai & Kasautii Zindagii Kay 2